synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 The code uses one ESP32S3 Arduino chips to simultaneously do Wi-Fi and Bluetooth connections.
-Apprently coexistance works but barely in my testing read more at https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/coexist.html
+Apprently coexistance works GREAT  https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/coexist.html

 For coexistance to work wifi is run on core 1, Bluetooh on code 0.
 Arduino is run on code 1 and Rtos oncores 0 and 1 The task loops at most can wait for 3000 millis when the radios lose conenction or ESP32S3 core panic's